Computer Science

 CAS CS 237

-Prereq: (CAS CS 131).
+Undergraduate Prerequisites: (CAS CS 131).
 Introduction to basic probabilistic concepts and methods used in computer science.
 Develops an understanding of the crucial role played by randomness in computing, both as a powerful tool and as a challenge to confront and analyze.
 Emphasis on rigorous reasoning, analysis, and algorithmic thinking.
-Students must attend lecture and laboratory.
+Students must register for two sections: lecture and laboratory.
 Effective Fall 2018, this course fulfills a single unit in each of the following BU Hub areas: Quantitative Reasoning II, Critical Thinking.
 4 cr.
+Tuition: $3260

 Top